 Moreover, while the Q6FN sits on four legs and has a standard power cable, the Q7FN uses Samsung’s new One Mount system, which gives your TV interchangeable and easily removable stands, like an easel-like “Studio” stand and computer-like “Gravity” stand.
 And the Q7FN’s 15 meter-long “Invisible Connection” cord groups power, video and audio into one skinny line.
 Combined with the removable stand, the Q7FN is a better option if you want to mount your Ambient-enabled TV on a wall.

 Still, although it's not equipped with all the features of its siblings, quantum tech and Ambient mode helps the Q6FN make an indelible design impression compared to Samsung’s plain UHD TVs.
 Still, it’s a bit unfortunate that affordability means some design sacrifices compared to more advanced models.

-Samsung’s Q6F TV from last year made quantum TVs affordable, but its specs were definitely underwhelming.
-And from what we've seen so far, it looks like more of the same this year: The Q6FN doesn’t stack up to its siblings’ power, but it’s still a definite upgrade from last year’s discount model.
+Samsung’s Q6F TV from a few years ago made quantum TVs affordable, but its specs were definitely underwhelming.
+And from what we've seen so far, it looks like more of the same this year: the Q6FN doesn’t stack up to its siblings’ power, but it’s still a definite upgrade from last year’s discount model.